-- 1.1.
-Oswestry School is committed to ensuring the best possible environment for the children and young people in its care.
-Safeguarding and promoting the welfare of children and young people is our highest priority. - 1.2.
-The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010. - 1.3.
-All queries about the school's application form and recruitment process must be directed to the Bursar.
+- a.
+Orley Farm School ("the School") is committed to ensuring the best possible environment for the children and young people in its care.
+Safeguarding and promoting the welfare of children and young people is our highest priority. - b.
+The School aims to recruit staff that share and understand our commitment and to ensure that no job applicant is treated unfairly by reason of a protected characteristic as defined within the Equality Act 2010. - c.
+All queries on the School's Application Form and recruitment process must be directed in the first instance to the School's HR Administrator.